sorbet/sorbet/website/docs/error-reference.md

 that all constants in a Sorbet codebase must resolve, even at `# typed: false`.
 Parsing `include` blocks is required for this, so incorrect usages of `include` are reported when encountered.

+To fix, ensure that the `include` or `extend` line is not given a block.

 ## 4006